Clinical Validation: Peer-Reviewed Study Results

 What was the study size?

 The validation study enrolled 234 patients across 5 independent primary care practices, representing a range of demographics and clinical presentations.
-Results were published in a peer-reviewed Springer journal, the Journal of Clinical Psychology in Medical Settings.
+Results were published in the peer-reviewed Journal of Clinical Psychology in Medical Settings.

 What is negative predictive power?

 Negative Predictive Power (NPP) measures how often a negative screening result is correct.
-Connected Mind's screening stage achieved 96.4% NPP, meaning when the screening indicates a patient is unlikely to have a condition, that result is correct 96.4% of the time.
+Connected Mind's screening stage achieved 97% weighted NPP, meaning when the screening indicates a patient is unlikely to have a condition, that result is correct 97% of the time.
 Conditions that screen positive proceed to Standardized Assessment Modules (SAMs), which have their own sensitivity and specificity profiles.

 What instruments was it validated against?